mohitrajain/wire-docs/src/understand/sft.md

 For more information about capacity planning and networking please refer to the [technical documentation](https://github.com/wireapp/wire-server/blob/eab0ce1ff335889bc5a187c51872dfd0e78cc22b/charts/sftd/README.md)

-(federated-sft)=
+<a id="federated-sft"></a>

 # Federated Conference Calling

 Conferencing in a federated environment assumes that each domain participating in a conference will use an SFT in its own domain.
-The SFT in the caller's domain is called the `anchor SFT`.
+The SFT in the caller’s domain is called the `anchor SFT`.

 ## Multi-SFT Architecture